 View images of a sample of local businesses with safety top of mind.
 Businesses are open in Fernie!
 Support Local.

-Here’s what we’re doing to protect you when you are able to come to Fernie again and to ensure a positive experience during the COVID pandemic:
+Here’s what we’re doing to protect you when in Fernie during the COVID pandemic:

-- All activity operators, accommodators, restaurants, shops, and stores have implemented and posted provincially approved guidelines for safety and cleaning to keep staff and visitors healthy.
+- All businesses have implemented and posted provincially approved guidelines for safety and cleaning to keep patrons and staff safe and healthy.
 Ask businesses directly on how they are helping to keep you safe.

 - Signage at businesses and around the community will help provide information and guidelines.